This post may contain affiliate links.Please read our disclosure policy.

 • Place brioche bread in a shallow baking pan and pour batter over the bread.
 Let the bread soak for about 1 minute per side until the mixture is absorbed.

-• Heat a large enough pan or griddle over medium heat and melt butter.
+• Heat a large enough pan or griddle over medium heat and melt the butter.
 Pick up bread and allow any excess mixture to drip off.
 Fry for about 2 minutes on each side until golden brown.

 • Serve sprinkled with powdered sugar.